 Does it sound chaotic?
 Definitely.
 Does it work?
 Absolutely!
 Never mind more than 100,000 open space meetings that have taken place around the world.
 Just look at what’s happening right now in Turkey:

 Protestors voluntarily gather at local parks.
 There is no attendance requirement.
 Only the willing and caring people come.
 If you don’t like what you hear, you just leave.
 No one forces anybody to attend or stay.
 No one is in charge of the agenda.
 Whatever needs to be discussed is collectively decided, which means only the issues that the people care the most are discussed.
 Those issues are the ones that vitalize people and galvanize communities.
 That’s why the park meetings don’t flame out.
 The urgency of the issues and the passion of the attendees keep the engine running.
 The attendees are not mere bystanders.
 Subject matter experts join and speak.
 They inform the public.
 Share their ideas.
-See how people react, and if need be they take action.
+See how people react, and if need be, they take action.
 Once the meeting is over, it is over.
 The minutes are shared online.
 Everybody can see what has been discussed, what has been agreed on.
 Actually, all the meetings are broadcasted live.

 We are all afraid of the chaotic aspect of life.
 Deep down, we yearn for stability and predictability.
 Unfortunately, those two do not exist in the Universe.
 They never did, and never will.
 But that does not mean that there is no order in life.
-As chaotic as it might seem, life has the ability to self-organize.
+As chaotic as it might seem, life can self-organize.
 Life is based on chaos, which gives us order without predictability.
 Nobody predicted that Turks would hit the parks to collectively imagine a better future.
 But they did.
 Nobody predicted that they would re-invent the OST concept.
 But they did.
 Nobody predicted that any good would come out of these park meetings.
 But it did.
 Because, Chaos is the basis of life, and it is extremely fertile… Feel free to use this insight within your organization.